danielstuckert/openapi_downgrade_3_0/README.md

  Convert OpenAPI 3.1.x specifications to 3.0.x — with logic preservation, support for `nullable`, `const`, advanced schema handling, and conditionals via `oneOf`.

+This repo contains an additional bugfix for handling datetimes

 ##  Features

 The `openapi-downgrade` tool provides a robust solution for converting OpenAPI 3.1.x specifications to 3.0.x, ensuring maximum compatibility while preserving the original API's logic and intent.
 Key features include: